Wondering what accessories you need for your planted aquarium?

-I bought many planted aquarium accessories, used them once, and never touched them again.
+I bought many tank accessories over the years, used them once, and never touched them again.

-This list highlights the accessories I use weekly and can’t live without.
+This list highlights the best planted aquarium accessories that I frequently use.

 1. Aquascaping Kit

 Having an aquascaping kit is vital for any planted aquarium.
 Your plants will grow, so you’ll want something to trim them.
 This is called the art of aquascaping.
 I picked up this kit from Amazon, and it works well.

 You can get away with using regular scissors you have lying around the house, but this kit will make your life easier.
 The tools in this kit are made from stainless steel and won’t rust.